Skip to main content

 Pastizzi

-Malta's most iconic street food - flaky diamond-shaped pastries filled with ricotta cheese (tal-irkotta) or mushy peas (tal-piżelli).
-Available at pastizzerias everywhere, best enjoyed fresh and warm.
+Malta's signature street food: flaky diamond-shaped pastries filled with ricotta (tal-irkotta) or mushy peas (tal-piżelli).
+You'll find them at pastizzerias all over the island, and they're best eaten warm, straight from the tray.

 Fenkata (Rabbit Stew)